farirpgs/fari-community/public/catalog/creators/13th-side-games/index.md

 ![The Murk SRD](https://gyazo.com/fc802122e934a8c058f228e83492187b)

 This is the The Murk SRD.
-A free and open licensed version of The Murk that contains all the rules and design guidelines for you to make your own game in The Murk.
+A free and open licensed version of The Murk that contains all the rules, information and design guidelines for you to make your own game in The Murk.

 # The World of The Murk

+## Why Include Setting in an SRD?

+The Murk's setting is just as important as the rules it plays by.
+The Gods, history, and the reasons magic work in the ways it does is tied inexorably to the world it exists in.
+As such, The Murk is not setting agnostic and in an effort to make sure *everyone* is able to pick up and play, the introductory information is presented here.

 ## Introduction

+---

 The world, once vibrant and full of promise, now stands on the precipice of failure and decay.
 It is a gradual decline that may span centuries, but the eventual outcome seems inevitable: humanity, without some extraordinary salvation, will wither away, fading into oblivion, leaving behind nothing but a distant memory.